Coding Quests

 Stagger State: Reacting to Damage

-When the enemy takes damage, it should react visually.
-A brief stagger state plays a hit animation, pauses the enemy, then returns to the previous behavior.
+When the enemy takes damage, it should show it.
+A brief stagger state plays a hit animation, freezes the enemy, then hands back to normal behavior.

 GDScript